fullPage.js Best Alternatives

 • Supports nested snapscroll elements.
 This is quite original and something none of the other libraries does.
 Is it really useful?
 That’s perhaps another topic 🙂

 • Partially supports bigger height children elements.
-Although the scroll experience on those looks a bit unnatural and limited to a full-screen scroll per scroll event. fullPage.js deals with this in a much better way.
+Although the scroll experience on those looks a bit unnatural and limited to a full-screen scroll per scroll event. fullPage.js deals with this much better.

 Cons